-Path to Become a Professional Pilot Becoming a Career Pilot The first step into becoming a professional pilot is to earn a Private Pilot Certificate in a Single Engine Airplane.
-With a Private Pilot Certificate, you can fly an airplane as a hobby, only fly in good weather conditions, and split the cost of operating … Read more
+How to Become an Airline Pilot New York?
+Becoming a Career Pilot First Comes Private Pilot, then Comes Career The first step to becoming a professional pilot is to earn a Private Pilot License License in a Single-Engine Airplane.
+With a Private Pilot Certificate, you can fly an airplane as a hobby, only fly in … Read more

-Private Pilot License Training The Steps to get your private pilots license Stage 1: Pre-Solo – Expect to spend about 18hrs flight training and 13hrs ground time with instructor.* Phase 1: Learning Your Airplane- In this phase you learn what makes your airplane fly, how to control your airplane in flight, and how to know if your … Read more
+How to get a Private Pilot License New York?
+The steps you take to earn your private pilot’s license Stage 1: Pre-Solo – Expect to spend about 18 hrs flight training and 13 hrs ground time with instructor.* Phase 1: Learning Your Airplane- In this phase you learn what makes your airplane fly, how to … Read more

 How to Set Up for Instrument Approach Free Consultation Login Training on How to Set Up for Instrument Approach Enroute to Approach segment.
 Depending on your altitude you should pick up the ATIS/AWOS about 40-50nm away from your destination.
 If you have an airplane with ADSB, you can look at the METAR, and looking the … Read more